 Python Variables

-Python Variable is containers which store values.
+Python Variable is containers that store values.
 Python is not “statically typed”.
 We do not need to declare variables before using them or declare their type.
 A variable is created the moment we first assign a value to it.
 A Python variable is a name given to a memory location.
 It is the basic unit of storage in a program.
+In this article, we will see how to define a variable in Python.

 Python3